 - Posters should be hung by the 9 am on Thursday and kept available until 5 pm on Friday.

 - Supplies (tape, tacks, poster boards, etc.) will be provided.

-- Posters should be removed at 5 pm on Friday.
+- Posters should be removed on Friday, October 13 at 5:00 pm.

 - Please note, we cannot guarantee the safety of your poster at any time during the conference.